Tristanas/FirePig/README.md

 ## About the last task:
 There are two labs:
 1. Detailed prototype (the one with colours and input, such as text, simulation).
+Team: Vilius and Manfredas.
 2. Prototype's usability testing.
-We need to divide our efforts.
-Choose, who does the detailed prototype and who tests the usability.
+Team: Tomas, Teodoras and Edvinas.

 ## Questions for the lecturer:
-1. Do we need to make only one prototype?
+1. Do we need to make only one prototype? - Yes one and only.
+It will be the one that will be tested.
 2. There is a requirement to have 5 users test your prototype.
-If two users partake in the same testing session, do we count them both in the sum?
+If two users partake in the same testing session, do we count them both in the sum? - They both count.

 ## Useful info:
 - [Current lab document in progress](https://vult-my.sharepoint.com/:w:/g/personal/vilius_minkevicius_mif_stud_vu_lt/ERJ0LOdauRxJipvFppfRwuIBMe0JzVWfUQtCmoNPOHVhBA?e=D9wa7e)